5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 2

 We had been discussing implementing Agile but it never started before our president himself called me and had a final whistle to kick off the mission.
-I presented few obstacles, constraints and the risks associated with him.
+I presented a few obstacles, constraints and the risks associated with him.
 And mysteriously, all of the obstacles started disappearing one by one through his executive orders.
-From structural changes to resource ownership to infrastructure issues to the seating arrangement, he was never reluctant.
+From structural changes to resource ownership to infrastructure issues to seating arrangements, he was never reluctant.

 In Figure 1, you can see a significant proportion of the survey respondents believe that their Agile adoption was not successful because of lack of management support.

-Q #2) Can you switch to Task culture?
+#2) Can you switch to Task culture

 Organizational culture is an under-discussed but highly relevant factor in adopting agile according to my experience.
 If you are not willing or capable enough to modify your power structure, then Agile adoption is barely possible in its true spirit.